jellerodenburg/super-py/README.md

 When you use `sell`, the program will try to find available products with the specified name "banana" from the list of bought products.
 If found, the product that has the earliest expiration date will be selected and logged as sold.
 - Only products that not have been sold and have an expiration date of today or later will be considered available.
 - If an available product has been found:
-    - sale transaction details will be logged in the `sold.csv` file
+    - sale transaction details will be logged to the `sold.csv` file
-    - product and sale transaction details will be showed to the user
+    - product and sale transaction details will be showed
-    - the number of available items with the same product name that are now left in inventory will be showed to the user
+    - the number of available items with the same product name that are now left in inventory will be showed

 Output:
 ```
     Product   banana